cylosec/soc1-security-procedures/Knowledge-Base/splunk-integration-wazuh.md

 To simulate how a Security Operations Center (SOC) can forward and visualize Wazuh alerts inside Splunk Enterprise using JSON data, real-time log shipping, and automation workflows.

 ## Background
 Splunk is used at many enterprises.
-Although I don’t currently have access to a Splunk Enterprise license, I’ve configured my Wazuh lab in a way that mimics how alerts would be forwarded and parsed by Splunk.
+Although I am currently using Splunk Enterprise Free version, I am still able to utilize capabilities for integration.
+I’ve configured my Wazuh lab in a way that mimics how alerts would be forwarded and parsed by Splunk.

 ---